FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 **This will actually result in an error.**

-As described above the `ffReady` event indicates the core library is ready but not the elements itself.
-At the time the search is executed `<ff-communication></ff-communication>` element isn't initialized and therefore no communication information is available.
+As described above the `ffReady` event indicates the core library is ready but not the elements.
+At the time the search is executed, the `ff-communication` element isn't initialized yet and therefore no communication information is available.

 Instead we want to use the `WebComponentsReady` to wait until all FACT-Finder Web Components are upgraded:
 ```html